 This is a story of people.
-Please click on the links at the top of page for each of the chapters.
+Please click on the links at the top or bottom of each page for the different chapters.

-The "century" pages (apart from the final one about the 21st century) begin and end with a vignette, a snapshot of "A Moment in the Century", and in between is the chronological story of that century.
-The vignettes can be read on their own as stand-alone pieces - some focusing on important events and others on ones much less so - and all of them attempt to offer a window onto life of that era.
+The "century" pages begin and end with a vignette, a snapshot of "A Moment in the Century", and in between is the chronological story of that century.
+The vignettes can be read on their own as stand-alone pieces - some focusing on important events and others on ones much less so - but all of them attempting to offer a window into life of that era.
 The chronological story provides a time-line of Scottish history.

 Throughout it all there are people – good, bad, indifferent – seeking to find and express the truth of God.
 None perhaps succeeded perfectly, but they tried.
 Whether their lives were peaceful or turbulent all knew the same hopes and fears that we do.
 And this is what makes history fascinating.
-It has a pattern and emotion because it is about people.
-And we are affected by it for history concerns not just the past, it influences the present and shapes the future too.
+It has a pattern and emotion because it concerns people.
+And we are affected by it for history is not just the past, but influences the present and shapes the future too.

-The story of the Scottish Episcopal Church ought not be separated from the story of the other Churches in Scotland or those elsewhere in the United Kingdom and beyond, for all are bound together in God's love.
+The story of the Scottish Episcopal Church cannot be separated from the story of the other Churches in Scotland, or those elsewhere in the United Kingdom and beyond, for all are bound together in God's love.

 The Episcopal Church's story traditionally begins with the Reformation in 1560, but this chronological account goes back further and starts at the Battle of Flodden more than five hundred years ago.
 James IV, a deeply pious and yet flawed King of Scots, died in the battle as did many of the leaders of the Church and Nation.
-The vacuum it created led to heightened expectations of the emerging Reformation and also harsh measures to seek to repress it.
+The vacuum it created led to heightened expectations of the emerging Reformation, and also to harsh measures seeking to repress it.

 The situation in England was complicated by the desire of Henry VIII and his chief minister, Thomas Cromwell, to extend the sovereign’s power into every area of English life.
 Thomas Cromwell was in sympathy with the Reformers in Europe and a point of crisis came in 1527 when Henry, anxious about the future of the Tudor dynasty, wanted the annulment of his marriage to Catherine of Aragon so that he might re-marry.
 This was refused by Pope Clement VII and eventually Henry broke with Rome and declared the Church of England to be the established Church in the land, with himself as its Supreme Governor.
 Thomas Cranmer, Archbishop of Canterbury, pronounced the king's divorce and conducted his wedding to Anne Boleyn.

 In Scotland the Reformation had a different catalyst to the one in England.
-The early death of James IV left the crown to his seventeen month old son, James V, and the care of the kingdom to a succession of Regents, including James IV’s widow, Margaret Tudor, and Archibald Douglas, 6th Earl of Angus, who married the widowed Queen.
+The early death of James IV at the Battle of Flodden in 1515 left the crown to his seventeen month old son, James V, and the care of the kingdom to a succession of Regents, including James IV’s widow, Margaret Tudor, and Archibald Douglas, 6th Earl of Angus, who married the widowed Queen.
 Estranged from her, he kept the young king a virtual prisoner while governing in his name until James, aged fourteen, escaped, and the Earl went into exile.